Quit Smoking – The Benefits for People with Cancer

 How Quitting Helps Your Cancer Treatment

 - Radiation therapy works best when the amount of oxygen in your body is normal.
 When you smoke, your oxygen level drops, making it harder for radiation to do its job.

 - If you can’t stop smoking, avoid smoking before and after your radiation therapy appointment.

 - Chemotherapy drugs work better in people who don’t smoke.

 - Cigarette smoke has chemicals that can lower the amount of some chemotherapy drugs in your blood, making them less effective.

-- If possible, try to quit at least 6 to 8 weeks before your surgery.
+- If possible, try to quit at least 4 weeks before your surgery.
 But quitting at any time before surgery is helpful.

 - People who don’t smoke:

 - are less likely to have complications during or after their surgery

 - may heal faster and go home sooner